-I introduced the Government Digital Service (GDS) ways of working and the prototype kit to code high fidelity prototypes of forms for user testing.
+I introduced the GOV.UK ways of working and the prototype kit to code high fidelity prototypes of forms for user testing.
 This was a completely new way of working for the council teams.

 In particular, we used it to design the online service to apply for Council Housing.
 Instead of simply translating 4 paper forms, into 4 online forms, I advocated to look at the whole service.
 Working with the Housing department and IT teams, we laid out the business needs and user needs of the 4 forms aiming to create a single view of the service, trying to optimise what and when we need to ask for user’s data to avoid duplication and improve the user's experience.

 I led usability testing sessions with various participants including homeless people and refugees who were non native speakers.
 We refined the online forms and the associated new paper forms for non digital audiences.

 This was a particularly complex service but the approach was well received.
 The prototype was a new visual and concrete way to collaborate between the digital team, IT and the department.

 This was an ongoing project when I left in February 2019.

 Learn more about my work at East Renfrewshire Council